Website speed is a major factor for ranking highly in search engine results – as Google prioritise pages with a great page experience.

 What is a great page experience?

-In May, the search giant will introduce a new signal that will add Core Web Vitals to their page experience signals.
+In 2021, the search giant added Core Web Vitals to their page experience signals.

 The focus will be on page speed and the user experience.
 A fast, friction-free journey is one of the most effective ways to keep users on your website.